CSC207-2024F-UofT/FizzBuzz/README.md

       use the `git log` command to view a summary of the commits to the repository.

 ## Coding homework for this week
-See the Week 1 module on Quercus for how to get started on the homework based on the above two problems.
+See the Week 2 module on Quercus for how to get started on the part of the homework related to the above two problems.

 ## Learning Java
-As noted in the Week 1 module, you should start working through the Java readings this week.
-This will more formally cover a lot of the syntax which you just saw for possibly the first time during the lab.
+You should start working through the learning Java materials available on Quercus.
+This will more formally cover a lot of the syntax which you just saw for possibly the first time during the lab today.

 ## Further practice